paulkeegan105/kc-training-app/open-questions.md

 **20. School needs to be a controlled list.** If it's free text, "St Mary's" and "St. Marys" are two schools and the singleton logic silently misfires.
 Is there a club-level list of schools?

 **21. Who is invited to an event?** Always the whole team, or can an admin invite a subset?
 Are adults invited to every event, or only those flagged as coaching?

+**Partly overtaken.** The second half is answered — app-spec.md's "Coaches" section makes the coach flag the thing that gets someone invited to an event as a coach — but whether an admin can invite a subset of the team is still open.

 **22. Availability changes after groups are published.** Someone accepts late or drops out on the morning.
 Does the app re-run, warn the admin, or do nothing?
 Does re-publishing re-notify everyone?